sonic-net/SONiC/doc/pins/p4rt_app_hld.md

 ## APPL DB Schema High-Level Design

 P4RT application introduces new tables that are written to APPL_DB for the tables it intends to program via the P4Orch.
-The schema of the P4RT tables and other details are captured in the P4RT DB Schema HLD.
+The schema of the P4RT tables and other details are captured in the P4RT DB Schema HLD (TODO: add reference to AppDb Schema HLD).

 ## Testing Requirements/Design